Bharat9848/notes/kubernetes.md

 ### Cluster store
  - cluster store is an etcd distributed store which stores the cluster desired state.
  - etcd uses RAFT for consensus.
+### core DNS
+ - responsible for resolving service name to IP address of the service.
+ - core DNS is an service application with some no of pods in `kube-system` namespace.
+ - it watches API server for any new service registration and adds entry for newly registered enteries
+ - Each containers `/etc/resolv.conf` have core-DNS service clusterIP.

 ### Controllers
 #### Types of controller